 If you buy a whole pad, avoid bringing it all!
 Just bring what you think you need for the day and save the rest for the next days or else your classmates will take advantage of you.
 Some of your classmates won’t buy their own papers as they know you’re bringing a whole pad!
 There are students who graduated in college who only beg classmates for papers when they need it.
 They’re all ninjas.

 9. Don’t get a pet until after college or until after you can.
 Pet’s maintenance can really be expensive and not having any can save you time and money.
-That’s it!
-It’s common sense.
+But if it won’t cost you anything in taking care of your chosen pet, it’s all up to you 🙂 I like pets too but let’s just be practical.

 10. Learn to say no, explain, period.
 It’s no new to school that after classes, your friends & classmates may push you to join and come with them to go here and there and everywhere.
 If you really can’t and have no budget for it, then DON’T. Just say no and explain them why you are not coming with them.
 They may get mad at you for that but think of this, real friends understand situations, period. 🙂

 11. Apply for scholarships.
-If you really want to help your family to pull them from poverty, you will study hard to get good grades in school.
-If that is so, apply for scholarships.
+If you really want to help your family by pulling them up from poverty, you need to study hard to get good grades in school.
+Apply for scholarships.
 There are government scholarship programs that gives around five thousand pesos every term.
 Some have monthly and some have other schemes.
 This is also a good motivation to push you to get good grades always.

 You might be interested in: Effective study tips